-This is your self-assessment.
-Use it as you see fit to best benefit your professional growth.
-It can provide the basis for periodic reflection, re-charting your course as a leader, or serving as a professional development tool for conversations with your mentor, coach, or colleagues.
+Based on your completed Self-Assessment and identified next steps and actions for improvement, refer to the corresponding section of the CEELO Leadership Toolkit below.
+You may wish to start with the section identified in your self-assessment for new growth or target skills to achieve greater expertise.
+Use the tool for professional growth, periodic reflection, re-charting your course as a leader, or serving as a catalyst for conversations with your mentors, coaches, or colleagues.
 There is no incorrect way to apply this Self-Assessment for catapulting your thinking about leading in a learning organization.

 Leadership can be viewed on two levels – Individual and Collective.
 Individual Leadership consists of attitudes, knowledge, skills, and behaviors possessed by a person identified as a leader, someone others will trust and follow.
 Collective Leadership is more group-oriented, capitalizing on the collective attitudes, knowledge, skills, and behaviors of members to engage in improving a condition.

 Sustained improvement relies on both individual and collective engagement and ownership by stakeholders.
 Strategies for developing and supporting leadership on these two levels are different yet complementary.
 Start exploring the levels below.